Last updated on December 1st, 2023 at 07:46 pm

 It’s convenient especially for those who are only starting their online business, as it’s really easy, and you can choose from a wide variety of themes that fits your website.
 It allows customization and it makes it simple for both the seller and the buyer.
 When managed well, it can be really successful and get merchants to have more loyal customers!

 - Free Trial.
 This lets you use some features for 14 days, formerly 60 days.

 - Shopify Plan.
-This is $79 a month and it charges 2.6% and 30¢ in every transaction made.
+This service is $79/month and merchants pay 2.6% and 30¢ for every transaction.

 How does Shopify work?

 Shopify might be simple, but there are a lot of things you need to remember while using this software.
 You need to learn the different kinds of plans offered by the software and see what fits your business more.
 Here are the ways you can utilize Shopify more and sell your products like a pro: